There are different kinds of spiritual gifts but the same Spirit;

 Trained members of the parish who assist the presiding minister in distributing the Body and Blood of Christ, at liturgies and to the home-bound.
 Training offered in the Spring and Fall; look for training announcements in the bulletin and on the website.

 You are invited to participate if you have never been trained in our parish for this ministry.
 Please attend if you wish to bring communion to the home bound.
 Training will last approximately 40 minutes.
-Registration is not required.
+Registration is not required and you only need to attend one training.
 For more info contact Terry Bogenhagen.

-Ministers are 4th grade and older, including adults.
+Ministers are 3rd grade and older, including adults.
 Assist the presider at Mass, including Master Server and Candle Bearer.
-Being a Master Server is open to those in 6th grade and up.
+Being a Master Server (cross bearer) is open to those in 5th grade and up.
 Training is provided in the spring and fall.

 Funeral Altar Servers